 Like just about any type of dog, it is always recommended to buy your puppies from a reputable breeder who screens for early health problems.
 Unfortunately, there are no rescue groups dedicated specifically for the Chipoo, but you may be able to find one at a Chihuahua or Poodle breed-specific rescue program that also cares for mixes.
 Regular rescue shelters are less likely to have one.

-Chipoos and Children
+Chipoos And Children

 The Chipoo is friendly and gentle around children of all ages.
-However, since the Chipoo is very fragile and sensitive, you should be careful about introducing this dog around smaller children.
+However, since the Chipoo is very fragile and sensitive, you should be careful about introducing this dog to smaller children.
 Always closely supervise any interactions between them.
 This is done as much to protect the dog from a child who may not understand how to handle one.

-Dogs Similar to the Chipoos
+Dogs Similar To The Chipoos

 If you are a fan of the Chipoo, then you should definitely check out its two parent breeds, the Chihuahua and the Poodle.
 There are several other types of dogs with obvious similarities.
 Here is a list of them: